OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards.

-- **#[OBFUSCATETRAININGDATA](/goto/obfuscatetrainingdata/)** (development-time datascience).
+- **#[OBFUSCATETRAININGDATA](/goto/obfuscatetrainingdata/)** (development-time data science).
 Obfuscate training data: attain a degree of obfuscation of sensitive data where possible.
 When this is done for personal data, it is referred to as _differential privacy_.

   Examples of approaches are: